AlanReynolds9/multi-objective-quantum-circuit-discovery/README.md

 ## Command line parameters

 Both algorithms are run from the command line and each takes a number of command line parameters.
 A brief description of these parameters can be found by running the code with command line parameter "-help".

+## More details

+Considerably more information about the algorithms and there implementation can be found in [docs/algorithm.pdf](docs/algorithm.pdf).
+(This also serves as the 'addition information' referred to by the paper.)